giselabcruz/tscd-datalake-adapter/README.md

 ### 2. What impact does this redesign have on the project's maintainability?

 The redesign has a **highly positive impact**.
-The system is now divided into **clearly defined layers**: application, domain, and infrastructure.
+The system is now divided into **clearly defined layers**: com.ingestion.application, domain, and com.ingestion.infrastructure.
 For example, the `IngestionService` class no longer needs to know how a file is stored — it simply delegates the operation to a “datalake” that follows a defined contract.

 This separation makes it easy to add a new storage provider or change configurations by only creating a new adapter or updating environment variables.